Hunter Gatherer Foodie Adventure

 For those of you who love the pub, you must drop into the Bermagui Beach Hotel.
 This grand old dame is a great place to sit and admire the bay with a boutique brew or two.

-A little out of town check out Mimosa Wines – breathtaking coastal views, seven acres of vines, locally sourced food and an architecturally acclaimed venue, make sure a long lunch at Mimosa is on your south coast bucket list.
+A little out of town check out Mimosa Wines – breathtaking coastal views, seven acres of vines, a hatted restaurant and an architecturally acclaimed venue, make sure a long lunch at Mimosa is on your south coast bucket list.

-Market lovers, put the Bermagui Growers Market on your must do list.
-This has to be one of the most popular places in Bermagui and runs every Thursday come rain, hail or shine.
+Market lovers, put the Bermagui Growers and Makers Market on your must do list.
+This has to be one of the most popular places in Bermagui and runs every Thursday (November to April) come rain, hail or shine.
 And if you’re not there when the gates open, there’s probably no point.
 Locals and visitors queue for the best and freshest local produce, ready made meals from artisan producers and more.

 Eden